HiyaShah/obesitytracker/README.md

-# Expo_Hacks_2019
+# Hacks_2019
-The project built for a hackathon at Dublin High!
+The project was built for a hackathon!